AFLplusplus/AFLplusplus/README.md

 Sometimes cmake and configure do not pick up the afl++ compiler, or the ranlib/ar that is needed - because this was just not foreseen by the developer of the target.
 Or they have non-standard options.
-Figure out if there is a non-standard way to set this, otherwise set the build normally and edit the generated build environment afterwards by hand to point to the right compiler (and/or ranlib and ar).
+Figure out if there is a non-standard way to set this, otherwise set up the build normally and edit the generated build environment afterwards manually to point to the right compiler (and/or ranlib and ar).

 #### d) Better instrumentation